 Kingston Walk for Health

-If you are interested in getting fit and healthy in the New Year it might be easier than you think!
+If you are interested in getting fit and healthy it might be easier than you think!
 Walking is a free and accessible activity that you can fit in to your lifestyle and a means of getting your daily quota of exercise without the need for expensive kit or class fees.

 Walk for Health is a programme of free weekly, social, health walks of between 30 and 90 minutes duration for everyone.
 The walks are for those who would like to improve their physical and mental wellbeing and enjoy the added benefit of exercising outdoors.